 Most runners know how important running shoes are, but new runners often overlook the importance of running socks.
 You probably know it’s important to get fitted properly for the correct pair of shoes (and, remember, my favorite running shoes aren’t necessarily the best shoes for you), so once you’ve picked out your shoes, the next most important item is socks.

-Running socks can affect your running performance more than you’d think, so it’s important to choose socks that keep your feet dry and blister-free.
+Running socks can affect your running performance more than you’d think, so it’s important to choose socks that keep your feet dry and comfortable, and of course, blister-free.
 The WORST thing is getting a few miles into a run and realizing you have to run back home with a budding blister.
 You’ll likely adjust your gait to compensate for the pain and that can lead to bigger injuries.

 What Socks to Wear for Running

-Running socks come in different fabrics, ankle heights, thickness, and sizes.
+Running socks come in different fabrics, ankle heights, thickness and comfort levels, and sizes.
 You might like no-show socks, ankle socks, quarter socks or calf socks.
 Additionally, you’ll need to decide how much compression you like and if you want additional arch support in your socks.
 (Yes, even socks can provide arch support like shoes!).

 As a note: most running socks are made for both men’s and women’s running, and most aren’t unisex.
 Always check the sizing chart to figure out which size you should buy.
 For more essential running gear for beginners, check out this post.

-Today I’m dedicating this post to what socks are best for new and seasoned runners.
+Today I’m dedicating this post to the best running socks for new and seasoned runners.
 Because it doesn’t matter how long you’ve been running – we all need good socks!

 My favorite budget pick: Zella

 I used to be very loyal to the Lululemon Power Stride Tab Socks, but I’ve recently become obsessed with this Zella pair.
 They’re stretchy and thin socks (amazing for my post-pregnancy feet that are a little bigger than before).
 They’re moisture wicking, which is essential for running sock, and priced really well at $25 for a 3 pack.
 I like that they’re no-shows and come in lots of colors.
+They’re made with a nylon and spandex blend.
 They’re also great for riding the Peloton.
-However, I haven’t run more than 6 miles in these since I’m still working on returning to regular running in my postpartum phase.
+For sure my favorite budget pair of socks.

 Easiest to find: Lululemon